tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 ============

-In a grid using an Introducer, a client will use any storage-server the Introducer announces.
+In a grid using an Introducer, a client will use any storage-server the Introducer announces (and the Introducer will annoucne any storage-server that connects to it).
 This means that anyone with the Introducer fURL can connect storage to the grid.

 Sometimes, this is just what you want!